-Outbound maps are only used by the extensions associated to them using the Outbound maps field in the extension configuration dialog, section 5.1 on page 38.

-$\bigstar$ An outbound map is not aware of the carrier that will be used.
+Outbound maps are only used by the extensions associated to them using the Outbound maps field in the extension configuration dialog, section 5.1 on page 38. ▲ An outbound map is not aware of the carrier that will be used.
 The same outbound map will be used on all carriers associated with the user's LCR.

-caller number to the extension DID number:
+service is available, using this outbound map, you can set mber to the extension DID number:

 Name Match Rule Replace Rule

-DID acme (2\d{2}) 09812244\$1
+DID_acme (2\d{2}) 09812244\$1